ena-ema-technologies/improve-ux-build-trust/readme.md

 Please complete and submit your design by **11:59 PM, 26th June**.

-Send your submission to:
+Share your submission with:
 📧 **enaematechnologies@gmail.com**

 We’re excited to see how you think and design!
-Remember — it’s not about flashy UI.
+Remember it’s not about flashy UI.
 We’re looking for **real-world, user-centered solutions** to a real conversion problem.

 If you have any questions, feel free to reach out.